Mary Ann Glendon: Church Work

 In 1995, she was the Vatican representative to the international 1995 Beijing Conference on Women sponsored by the United Nations, where she contested the use of condoms for the prevention of HIV and AIDS.
 At the time, Pope John Paul II issued a statement that "The Holy See in no way endorses contraception or the use of condoms, either as a family planning measure or in HIV/AIDS prevention programs."
+Glendon has also served on the Pontifical Council for the Laity, and as president of the Pontifical Academy of Social Sciences (PASS).
+When Glendon was appointed president of PASS, she became the first woman to head a Pontifical academy.

 On November 4, 2002, in reference to the Boston Globes Pulitzer Prize nomination for its coverage of sexual abuse by Catholic priests, Glendon told a conference of Catholics that "if fairness and accuracy have anything to do with it, awarding the Pulitzer Prize to the Boston Globe would be like giving the Nobel Peace Prize to Osama bin Laden."
 In 2003 the Globe was awarded the Pulitzer Prize for Public Service for its coverage of the church scandals.